Skip to main content

 One of the biggest events was the opening of The Emporium on July 14, 1966.
 With it came the first escalators in Sonoma county.

-Just a year later, JC Penney opened a new store at the other end of the center, with a grand opening on November 1, 1967.
+Just a year later, JCPenney opened a new store at the other end of the center, with a grand opening on November 1, 1967.
 Now with two large anchors, Coddingtown became a regional destination.

-Exterior of the JCPenney store at Coddingtown Mall in Santa Rosa, California, showing the original entrance and signage from the long-standing anchor opened in 1967.
+Exterior of the JCPenney store at Coddingtown in Santa Rosa, California, showing the original entrance and signage from the long-standing anchor opened in 1967.

 1970s – a retail boom